 Concra Wood Golf Club boasts an 18 hole, par 72 championship golf course situated in Castleblayney, Co.
 Monaghan.
 The golf course at Concra Wood was designed by two of Ireland’s golfing legends: Christy O’Connor Junior and Senior.
 Lough Muckno may be a well kept secret, but not for much longer.
 As it drapes itself lazily around tree-bound islands and along the shore, the lough promises one of Ireland’s most beautiful and evocative settings for golf.

 Nestled between the great links of Ireland’s North East coast lies the region’s premier parkland course at Dundalk Golf Club.
 Set on an elevated site above the seaside village of Blackrock, Co Louth, Dundalk Golf Club offers magnificent panoramic views across Dundalk Bay to the, legendary and imposing, Cooley and Mourne mountains.
 The 18 hole, Par 72 championship course offers golfers of all abilities a true test, measuring 6,826 yards from the tips.

 The course and club are situated on the shores of Carlingford Lough with magnificent views of Slieve Foy Mountain and the Mourne Mountains.
 Greenore Golf Club was founded in 1896 and is steeped in interesting golfing history including being one of the ten founding members of the Golfing Union of Ireland (GUI) in 1900.
-Enjoying a superb location, Greenore Golf Club is located 100km/60 miles equidistant between Dublin and Belfast main international airports.
+Enjoying a superb location, Greenore Golf Club is located 100km/60 miles equidistant between Dundalk and Belfast main international airports.